microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 _Spec note: This is designed to align with the existing [FlyoutPlacementMode](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutPlacementMode) enum, with the exception of the absence of "Full".
-"Full" is absent since developers should just use a Flyout if they want something full-screen._
+"Full" is absent since developers should use a Flyout if they want something full-screen._

 ```csharp